-CPA funds may be expended for the acquisition, creation and preservation of land for recreational use and for the rehabilitation or restoration of such land.
+CPA funds may be expended for the acquisition, creation, rehabilitation and restoration of land for recreational use and for the rehabilitation or restoration of such land.
 Recreational use is defined as active or passive recreational use including, but not limited to, the use of land for community gardens, trails, and noncommercial youth and adult sports, and the use of land as a park, playground or athletic field.
 Recreational use shall not include horse or dog racing or the use of land for a stadium, gymnasium or similar structure.
-Rehabilitation is defined as the remodeling, reconstruction and making of extraordinary repairs to make resources functional for their intended use, including but not limited to improvements to comply with the Americans with Disabilities Act and other federal, state or local building or access codes.
+Rehabilitation is defined as the remodeling, reconstruction and capital improvements, or the making of extraordinary repairs to make resources functional for their intended use, including but not limited to improvements to comply with the Americans with Disabilities Act and other federal, state or local building or access codes.
+With respect to land for recreational use, "rehabilitation" shall include the replacement of playground equipment and other capital improvements to the land or the facilities thereon which make the land or the related facilities more functional for the intended recreational use.
+The acquisition of artificial turf for athletic fields shall be prohibited.